 Metals can conduct heat, and expand and contract when heated or cooled, allowing them to be used in a variety of ways.
 This heat capacity and thermal expansion is also because free electrons can move around the solid, facilitating the conduction of heat, and expansion when electrons move vigorously.

 Free electrons in the sea of electrons can freely absorb photons and hence metals are opaque looking.
 Electrons on the surface of the metal can bounce back light at the same frequency at which the light hits its surface, and thus metals appear shiny.

 In molten metal, though the metallic bond is still present, the ordered structure is broken down.
 But the metallic bond which exists in the solid form of a metal does not completely break until the metal boils.
 Metallic bond is completely broken when a metal boils, but it only slightly loosens when it melts.

 The strength of any metallic bond depends upon three factors:

 1) The number of electrons that gets delocalized from the metal

 Metallic bonds are very strong and require a large amount of energy to break, and hence they have a high melting point and a high boiling point.
 A strong metallic bond implies a larger number of delocalized electrons, which causes the effective charge on the cation to increase, which makes the size of the cation smaller.

-This is the reason metals are often silvery white or greyish white in colour.
-The balance between the absorption and reflection of light determines how grey or white they are.
-Silver for example, is a metal with high conductivity and is also one of the whitest in colour.
+This is the reason metals are often silvery white or grayish white in color.
+The balance between the absorption and reflection of light determines how gray or white they are.
+Silver for example, is a metal with high conductivity and is also one of the whitest in color.
 Notable exceptions to this are reddish copper and yellow gold.
-This is due to the existence of upper limit of frequency that metallic electrons can respond to.
+This is due to the existence of an upper limit of frequency that metallic electrons can respond to.